g45t345rt/domerjs/README.md

 createApp(helloworld, document.body)
 ````

-This is a simple helloworld app but you can create complex apps without really changing the workflow.
+This is a simple helloworld app but you can create complex apps without changing the structure.
+Here is a list of basic to more complete examples: https://domerjs.com/examples

 ## Why?